How It Works

 Over his years of investing, Mr. Gulley has developed a trading strategy that he deploys as the portfolio manager for Chartwell Fund.
 The spread between the current market price of the stock and the strike price of the Option, the target premium rate, and number of contracts sold are all proprietary information.
 The details of these transactions are not disclosed publicly nor to the limited partners.
 Limited partners are disclosed the Names that are being traded.

 Chartwell Fund uses a Cash accounting method and calendar quarters.
 The Fund is closed to investments and withdrawals during the quarter.
 New capital coming into the fund and withdrawal decisions are made and communicated to the General Partner by 5pm ET on the last business day of the calendar quarter.

 Trading Income is calculated using the following formula:

 Net Trading Income is paid to partners according to their proportionate interest at the end of each calendar quarter.
-Partners have the option of taking this payment in Cash or rolling it over into Common Assets of the partnership.
+Partners have the option of taking this payment in Cash or rolling it into an increased ownership share of the partnership.

-Each partner’s proportionate interest is adjusted each quarter to account for investments, withdrawals, and the beginning market value of Assigned Assets
+Each partner’s proportionate interest is adjusted each quarter to account for investment performance, withdrawals, and additional contributions to the Fund.

 Past Performance Example